jeremythorne/Code-the-Classics/README.md

 ## Status
 * boing - graphics, sound effects and gameplay port complete
 * other games - not attempted
+* graphics - simple blits
-* audio - only one sound effect at a time, no music
+* audio - multiple sound effects in parallel, no music